 Are you seeing an error in the console: "Site cannot be installed: the page does not work offline".
-Or maybe your PWA is not triggering the add to homescreen prompt.
+Or maybe your PWA is not triggering the Chrome add to homescreen prompt or is it just not working for you?
 This may be your solution.

 Progressive web applications are an exciting new way to level up your website and engage customers at a deeper level.
 The key is triggering the browser to prompt the customer to add your PWA to their home screen.

 But why is your PWA not triggering the Add to Homescreen prompt?

 Many companies are upgrading their websites to progressive web applications in hopes customers will add their PWA to the homescreen and take that crucial step to a closer relationship between business and customer.
 Upgrading to a progressive web application is simple enough: serve your site via HTTPS, reference a valid web manifest file and register a service worker with a fetch event handler.

 However, I see questions every week from developers asking why their site is not triggering the Add to Homescreen prompt.

 How can you solve the missing add to homescreen problem?